cjnevin/PapyrusCore/README.md

 A square represents an individual square on the board providing context to its type, tile, and position.

 ### Tile
 A tile represents an individual character/value pair in the game, its used extensively internally.
 Tiles have a placement property which provides context where it is in the flow of the game.
-Tiles may be referenced by players and squares.
+Tiles may be owned by players and squares.